Shop like a local: Tips & tricks to maximise the value of your grocery trips

 Tip 1.
 Understand that fruits and vegetables are seasonal

 In Australia, some fruits are harvested in summer and others in spring, autumn, or winter.
-If the fruit or vegetable is not in season, you might not find it, or if it is still available, it may be very expensive because there is no production of that product to meet the demand.
+If the fruit or vegetable is not in season, you might not find it, or if it is still available, it may be very expensive because there is no enough of that product to meet the demand.

-For example: the price of broccoli is normally 3-4 dollars/kilo when it is not in season I have seen it go up to 7 dollars/kilo.
+For example: the price of broccoli is normally 3-4 dollars/kilo.
+When it is not in season I have seen it go up to 7 dollars/kilo.
 The same happens with strawberries, blueberries, and fruits like peaches, plums, and nectarines.

 Some fruits and vegetables are stored in special warehouses that help preserve them for longer under controlled conditions.
 These products are then put back on sale when they are out of season but at a much higher price.
 So if you want to eat fresh, eat “seasonal”.